And finally... the Final Four. Please fasten your seat belts, and return your tray tables and seat backs to their upright and locked positions.

 So, why does college basketball continue the trend of putting their fantastic finish (and maybe sport's greatest "playoff") in landlocked mundane locations.
 Indianapolis, St. Louis, Atlanta, Minneapolis, etc. Are you telling me that you would leave your HD TV behind and drop a few hundy on a trip to Minneapolis?

 Now I'm not saying the NCAA has completely dropped the ball.
 Things are a little better when April Absurdity ends in San Antonio (home state bias alert).
 At least the weather is warm and you have the Riverwalk.
-In 2003, the association hit a homerun when the tournament led to New Orleans, but these occurrences don't happen often enough.
-They need to be routine.

 Now, I understand that some of this has to do with it being a college sport.
 We don't want the little collegiate children getting themselves into any trouble, but college football has been fine (for the most part) and they play their games in Los Angeles and Miami.